astronomer/astro-blog/posts/change-data-capture-cloudsql-postgres-with-apache-airflow-1.md

 ## Step 11: Render Template Check

-In your terminal, you can use the Astro CLI to render all templating using a command with the following format:
+In your terminal, you can use the Astro CLI to render all templating using the following command:

 ```bash
 astro dev run render <dag-id> <task-id> 'execution_date'